Cyber Crime Against Women During COVID-19 Lockdown

 In India, the following laws govern sexual abuse:

-Section 354 (A to D) of the Indian Penal Code 1860,lays down punishments for different types of sexual offences.
+Section 354 (A to D) of the Indian Penal Code 1860, lays down punishments for different types of sexual offenses.

 Section 376(2) talks about rape due to the abuse of authority in specific situations.